Haim (band): 2018–2022: Women in Music, Pt. III

-Musical style
+2023–present: I Quit

+On January 16, 2023, in a video posted to TikTok, Haim announced that they were back in the studio working on their fourth album.
+The band was an opening act on multiple shows of the US leg of Swift's The Eras Tour in 2023, later performing their song "No Body, No Crime" with Swift during the headline slot alongside their opening set (marking its live debut).
+On July 21, 2023, the band released their single "Home", featuring on the soundtrack for the Barbie movie.

+On March 5, 2025, Haim announced the release of their new single "Relationships".
+On March 12, the track was released along with its music video, which was directed by Camille Summers-Valli and features American actor Drew Starkey.
+On April 4, the band released the second single from their fourth studio album, "Everybody’s Trying To Figure Me Out", co-written with Rostam Batmanglij and Justin Vernon.
+On April 24 and May 30, two more singles were released: "Down to Be Wrong" and "Take Me Back".
+The former came out with a music video starring American actor Logan Lerman.
+The group's fourth album, I Quit, was released on June 20, 2025.
+The same day, the music video for its fifth single, "All Over Me", featuring Will Poulter, Archie Madekwe, and Nabhaan Rizwan, was released.
+Haim also released a deluxe version of the album on October 17, 2025, which included three new songs, "Tie You Down" featuring Bon Iver, "The Story of Us, and "Even the Bad Times."

+Artistry

 Haim's music has generally been categorized as soft rock and pop rock, with significant influences of R&B. Critics have frequently compared their sound to Fleetwood Mac, which the group has acknowledged as an influence, though they are "squeamish" about the comparison.
 The band has also cited Joni Mitchell, Prince, Aaliyah, TLC, Destiny's Child and Spice Girls as influences.

 The group has rejected the "girl band" label, preferring to be respected as musicians on their individual merits.
 Alana stated, "When people call us a girl band, I take it as an insult – being a girl in a band shouldn't be a thing."
 All three sisters are proficient on more than one instrument: Este plays both guitar and bass, Danielle plays guitar and drums, and Alana plays guitar, keyboards and percussion.
 For live performances, Este plays bass, Danielle plays lead guitar and sings lead vocals, and Alana plays rhythm guitar along with keyboards and percussion.
 All three sisters contribute three part vocal harmony.
 As the lead singer, Danielle's contralto vocals have been described as "rich" and "earthy".
 Elaina Crockett of The Daily Orange has described all three members as altos, observing that they rarely sing beyond this range.